Anarchism: Evolutionary

 As in the past, newspapers and journals are used, and anarchists have gone online to spread their message.
 Anarchists have found it easier to create websites because of distributional and other difficulties, hosting electronic libraries and other portals.
 Anarchists were also involved in developing various software that are available for free.
 The way these hacktivists work to develop and distribute resembles the anarchist ideals, especially when it comes to preserving users' privacy from state surveillance.

-Anarchists organize themselves to squat and reclaim public spaces.
+Anarchists organise themselves to squat and reclaim public spaces.
 During important events such as protests and when spaces are being occupied, they are often called Temporary Autonomous Zones (TAZ), spaces where art, poetry, and surrealism are blended to display the anarchist ideal.
 As seen by anarchists, squatting is a way to regain urban space from the capitalist market, serving pragmatical needs and also being an exemplary direct action.
 Acquiring space enables anarchists to experiment with their ideas and build social bonds.
 Adding up these tactics while having in mind that not all anarchists share the same attitudes towards them, along with various forms of protesting at highly symbolic events, make up a carnivalesque atmosphere that is part of contemporary anarchist vividity.